BlackHC/mamo/README.md

 Each arg can be a node in the comp graph.
 So the key is the actual node in the call graph.

+### Insight

+Memoization uses fingerprints.
+The staleness/the computational graph uses identities.

+Both hierarchies need to be separate and independent from each other.